 Surprisingly, General Donald Morden from Metal Slug was said to have been this back when he was a Vice Admiral in the Regular Army.
 When he eventually resigned due to his son's preventable death, everyone formerly under his command followed him out, sheerly from loyalty.

-The RPG spinoffs of the Super Mario Bros. series, Bowser is shown to be this to his minions, as his minions follow him of out of respect and adoration for him, not fear, despite his numerous losses.
+Within the RPG spinoffs, Bowser is shown to be this to his minions, as his minions follow him of out of respect and adoration for him, not fear, despite his numerous losses.
 It's worth noting that Bowser is also an actual father, and there's never been any sign of turmoil between him and Junior, to the point that within Fortune Street, Bowser Jr. is the only character Bowser would never insult should he and his son compete against each other on the same board as NPCs, even while losing to him.

-Mario & Luigi: Bowser's Inside Story.
+Mario And Luigi Bowsers Inside Story.
 Before Bowser's minions notice him about to rescue them, they talk amongst themselves how Bowser would surely help them out of their situation.
 This is likely due to Bowser being the most competent person in their army.
 If Bowser simply tries to walk away and leave his minions in their cages, he'll stop and force himself to go back for them.

 Super Mario RPG.
 He meets up with a Goomba that had gone AWOL from the Koopa Troop and had kids sometime after.
 Rather than throwing a fit and demanding he comes back, he acts understanding and excuses the Goomba for his running away and wishes him the best of luck, which paints him as genuinely nice to his own.